Direct Marketing for the Performing Arts

 MSA produced four direct mail files for the client’s subscription acquisition campaign and provided them to the client’s mail house/printer over the course of 11 weeks.
 Before delivering each mail file, MSA standardized addresses, ran NCOA, and excluded records as needed, such as recent subscribers and those on a Do Not Contact list.
 A total of 89K brochures were mailed to 39K households across the four promotions.

 After the new season began, MSA conducted an extensive ROI analysis of the subscription acquisition campaign.
 Total subscription revenue came in at 4% higher than the previous campaign, and there was higher average revenue per order.
-ROI per piece mailed came in at $1.01 for total subscription revenue, and $2.74 when taking into account both total subscription as well as single ticket sales revenue.
+ROI per piece mailed came in at $2.74 when taking into account both subscription and single ticket sales revenue.
+The Client continues to utilize MSA’s DM program management solution to strategically attract and grow subscription and single ticket sales.

 For more information on this MSA solution, please click here.